superhero/js.core/doc/book/1-core-components/configuration.md

 }
 ```

-The example above will, in addition to the default configuration of the component, try to load the configuration file `config-staging`.
+The example above will, in addition to loading the default configuration of the component, try to load the configuration file: `config-staging`.

 ---